Interplay of spin orbit interaction and Andreev reflection in proximized quantum dots: Properties of the Andreev molecule coupled to electrodes

-It describes the zero-energy states existing separately on different quantum dots.
-Their broadenings (finite lifetimes) are due to the couplings to external reservoirs.
-We emphasize that such zero-energy quasiparticles appear in the opposite spin sectors, in stark contrast to the original {\em minimal Kitaev chain} scenario \cite{Leijnse2012}.
+It describes the zero-energy states existing separately on different quantum dots and in different spin sectors.
+Their broadening (finite lifetime) is due to the couplings to external reservoirs.
+We emphasize that such zero-energy quasiparticles appeared in the original {\em minimal Kitaev chain} scenario \cite{Leijnse2012}, however, here they are in the opposite spin sectors.
+Moreover, we obtain four Majorana modes: two of them for each spin direction.
+This is important generalization of the Kitaev's approach originally proposed for spinless particles.